djaodjin/djaodjin-saas/README.md

-This code was taken out of fortylines main repo and generalized into an opensource Django SaaS framework.
+This is the Django framework on which DjaoDjin SaaS backend is built.

 Development
 ===========